microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 #### MQTT Broker

 The MQTT Broker is a container running Mosquitto in each AKS Edge Essentials cluster like the simulator.
 It receives the data from the simulator and sends it to the Azure IoT Hub.
-It also makes the data available for a third service, MQTT2Prometheus, which we'll discuss in a moment.
+It also makes the data available for a third service, MQTT2Prometheus, and is explained below.

 To see data being received by the MQTT Broker